zbcczb/DigitalTwin-Simulator/README.md

 Here is the DigitalTwin for Wafer packaging process

-1. Download the Python Code
+1. Download the Zip file which include the Python Code
 2. Pip Install all the packages
 3. Run the Python Code
 4. Click the URL(http://127.0.0.1:5000)